quantumgardener/qg.blog/content/notes/Call of Duty 3.md

 thumbnail: "[[vg_Call of Duty 3_t.webp]]"
 ---
 ![[vg_Call of Duty 3.webp|media-cover]]
-The first [[Quartz/maps/Call of Duty (Series)|Call of Duty]] game I ever played.
+The first [[Call of Duty (Series)|Call of Duty]] game I ever played.
 I remember a scene in a town square where all hell broke loose but not much more than that.